KrishnaTejaJ/logging-inequalities-ds-nds/README.md

 After applying the log rules the following outputs files are extracted from the JSON files (results of applying log rules).

 `./scripts/export/final_export.py` outputs `./data/FINAL.csv`<br>
-This output file consists of log instances count, log density, log level count and changes count of each and every python file of all repository.<br>
+The output file consists of log instances count, log density, log level count and changes count of each and every python file of all repository.<br>
 This file will be used to extract gini index of the repositories which will the key factor in analysing logging of Data Science and Non Data Science github repos.

 `./scripts/export/gini_index.py` outputs `./data/gini_index.csv`<br>
-This file contains the gini index of the repository, file level (includes log level categories), class level (includes log level categories) and method level (includes log level categories).
+The output file contains the gini index of the repository, file level (includes log level categories), class level (includes log level categories) and method level (includes log level categories).

 `./scripts/export/final_export2.py` outputs `./data/LogMetrics-Summarized.csv`<br>
-This output file consists of tota log instances count, total log level count, changes made to the repos (last 10) and log statements of a repo.
+The output file consists of tota log instances count, total log level count, changes made to the repos (last 10) and log statements of a repo.

-## Running
-On running
 ___